-Alterations of particulars to be recorded in the register and certificate of registration.
+Alteration of particulars to be recorded in the register and certificate of registration

-- 7. New motor vehicles in the possession of persons licensed under the Trade and Business Licensing Law (Revised) as motor vehicle dealers, agents, repairers or traders shall be exempted from the need for registration, but subject to such provisions as to trade plates as may appear hereafter. - 8.
-(1) On every registered vehicle there shall be exhibited registration plates displayed in the prescribed manner. - (2) Where a registration plate is lost or destroyed the owner of the vehicle shall obtain a new set of registration plates by making application to the Director in the prescribed form and paying the prescribed fee. - 9.
-(1) When there is a change of ownership or alteration in the particulars of a registered vehicle the owner shall inform the Director on the prescribed form within fourteen days of such alteration taking effect and submit to the Director the form and certificate of registration, and the Director shall record all such changes in the register and shall issue a new certificate of registration to the owner of the vehicle. - (2) A person being the owner of a vehicle who fails to inform the Director of any change of ownership or alteration in the prescribed particulars of a registered vehicle as aforesaid is guilty of an offence and shall be liable upon summary conviction to a fine not exceeding three hundred dollars or to a term of imprisonment not exceeding three months or both. - (3) The Director may call upon any owner of a motor vehicle at any time to furnish all information for the verification of the entries in the register relating to that vehicle.
+- 9. (1) When there is a change of ownership or alteration in the particulars of a registered vehicle the owner shall inform the Director on the prescribed form within fourteen days of such alteration taking effect and submit to the Director the form and certificate of registration, and the Director shall record all such changes in the register and issue a new certificate of registration to the owner of the vehicle. - (2) Whoever, being the owner of a vehicle, fails to inform the Director of any change of ownership or alteration in the prescribed particulars of a registered vehicle is guilty of an offence and liable on summary conviction to a fine of three hundred dollars and to imprisonment for three months. - (3) The Director may call upon any owner of a motor vehicle at any time to furnish all information for the verification of the entries in the register relating to that vehicle.

-Termination of vehicle registration.
+Termination of vehicle registration

-- 10. (1) When a registered vehicle has been - - (a) exported from the Islands; or - (b) disposed of to the satisfaction of the Department of Public Health, the owner shall cause the vehicle registration to be terminated by surrendering the certificate of registration and the vehicle licence (if any) to the Director and satisfying the Director in the prescribed form that the vehicle has been so exported or disposed of, and on such termination the Director shall refund to the registered owner any licence duty prepaid in respect of the period from the date of such export or disposal until the expiry date of the vehicle licence on a pro rata basis in respect of each clear quarter comprised in such period:
+- 10. (1) When a registered vehicle has been - - (a) exported from the Islands; or - (b) disposed of to the satisfaction of the Department of Public Health, the owner shall cause the vehicle registration to be terminated by surrendering the certificate of registration and the vehicle licence, if any, to the Director and satisfying the Director in the prescribed form that the vehicle has been so exported or disposed of, and on such termination the Director shall refund to the registered owner any licence duty prepaid in respect of the period from the date of such export or disposal until the expiry date of the vehicle licence on a pro rata basis in respect of each clear quarter comprised in such period:

-PROVIDED that in the case of a vehicle licence taken out for a period of six months, no refund of the surcharge payable by virtue of subsection (3)(b) of section 14 shall be made to the registered owner.
+Provided that in the case of a vehicle licence taken out for a period of six months, no refund of the surcharge payable under paragraph (b) of section 14(3) shall be made to the registered owner.

-- (2) A person being the owner of a registered vehicle who fails to inform the Director of the export or disposal of that vehicle as aforesaid is guilty of an offence. - (3) The Director may delete from the register any vehicle for which a vehicle licence has not been taken out for a continuous period of three years.
+- (2) Whoever, being the owner of a registered vehicle, fails to inform the Director of the export or disposal of that vehicle as aforesaid is guilty of an offence. - (3) The Director may delete from the register any vehicle for which a vehicle licence has not been taken out for a continuous period of three years. - 11.
+(1) No vehicle of a type known to the motor vehicle trade as "moke" or "mini moke" or any similar vehicle or vehicle commonly known as a "beach buggy" or "dune buggy" or any similar vehicle and no parts for any of such vehicles may be imported into or used in the Islands without the permission of the Governor.

-Importation and use of certain vehicles prohibited.
+Importation and use of certain vehicles prohibited